ankor-io-deprecated/ankor-framework/website/ankorsite/templates/tutorial/js/js_step_3.md

       );
     };

 You may have noticed the inline XML.
-Again, `jsx` will translate it into valid JavaScript for us.
+Again, the JSX transformer will turn it into valid JavaScript for us.

-The other interesting thing is the `modelRef` attribute of the `TodoApp` tag.
+The other interesting thing here is the `modelRef` attribute of the `TodoApp` tag.
-Attributes you pass to a React component that way will be available via `this.props` inside the component.
+Attributes you pass to a React component like this will be available inside the component via `this.props`.

 #### Navigating Refs

-To understand the `appendPath` method that is available on Ankor `Ref`s we take a look at the overall structure of our application's view model:
+To understand the `appendPath` method that gets called on `rootRef` we take a look at the overall structure of our view model:

     :::javascript
     "root": {